Testing Simultaneous Diagonalizability: Applications

 \section{Applications}

-In \autoref{se:VAR} we introduce the so-called VAR models and analyze their dynamic structure in terms of our test methods.
-In particular we present how our test can be utilized to decouple a VAR model into multiple univariate time series.
+In \autoref{se:VAR} we consider VAR models and analyze their dynamic structure in terms of our test methods.
 In \autoref{se:Markov}, we introduce the application of our partial test on identical stationary distributions of different Markov chains.